MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityTriggerRetentionEvent.md

 # New-MgSecurityTriggerRetentionEvent

 ## SYNOPSIS
-Create new navigation property to retentionEvents for security
+Create a new retentionEvent object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBetaSecurityTriggerRetentionEvent](/powershell/module/Microsoft.Graph.Beta.Security/New-MgBetaSecurityTriggerRetentionEvent?view=graph-powershell-beta)

 ## SYNTAX